sherlockholmesat221b/DABHounds/Spotify OAuth Guide.md

 ---
 ## 🔓 What works without credentials?

-- **Public tracks, albums, and playlists** that are globally visible often work with the client credentials flow.
+- **Public tracks, albums, and public playlists** that are globally visible often work with the client credentials flow.
 - Metadata for individual tracks or albums can be fetched without OAuth.

 This is enough for quick tests or basic conversions.